Nike Baseball Camp Rising Star Sports Ranch

 RISING STAR SPORTS RANCH RESORT, MESQUITE NV.

 Rising Star Sports Ranch Resort is specifically designed for hosting sports teams and their guests.
 Located 80 miles north of Las Vegas and 36 miles south of St. George.
-Rising Star Sports Ranch Resort is ideal for camps or tournament because of its unique room configurations, proximity to some of the newest and nicest fields and sport facilities in Southern Nevada, and exceptional meal plans and catering all within a safe and stylish environment.
-When not competing or training, your team can relax in the “backyard” complete with basketball hoops, tetherball, and giant chess, or when the weather turns, can enjoy our arcade with over 20 games and attractions.
+Rising Star Sports Ranch Resort is ideal for camps or tournament because of its unique room configurations, proximity to some of the newest and nicest fields and sport facilities in Southern Nevada.
+There are also exceptional meal plans and catering all within a safe and stylish environment.
+When not competing or training, your team can relax in the “backyard” complete with basketball hoops, tether ball, and giant chess, or when the weather turns, can enjoy our arcade with over 20 games and attractions.
 Mesquite has seven golf courses within 10 minutes so you can do a team bonding event on a course or fit in a round.

 Camp ReviewsSubmit a review

 August 9, 2017: Great coaching staff, very positive and highly skilled at what they do.

 August 8, 2017: The camp was really great.
 The coaches worked with us on all aspects of baseball.
 The facilities were really nice also.
 Meeting other players from other places was awesome.
 Thanks Rising Star.

 August 8, 2017: My son had a great experience and learned a lot.
 He was already talking about going back next year on the drive home!

 — Tisha W. Parent